- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the risk of data loss, it is recommended to regularly backup data, use reliable and tested hardware, keep the software/firmware up to date, and implement security measures like antivirus software and firewalls.

-Although NAS TVS-882BR can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TVS-882BR can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -